 Cost of Living in Bangkok

-It’s coming to the end of our time in Bangkok now, so it seems the time to publish a few blogs summarising our experience of being an expat in Bangkok, for the second time around.
+It’s coming to the end of our time in Bangkok now, so it seems the time to publish a few blogs summarising our experience of being an expat and English teachers in Bangkok, for the second time around.
 After our time living in Odessa, we wrote a report of our cost of living there.
-Now here’s how much our cost of living is in Bangkok – our Bangkok cost of living report.
+Now here’s a rundown of our cost of living in Bangkok – our Bangkok cost of living report.

 These costs are based on two of us, of course!

-While our apartment in Odessa was paid for by our school, in Bangkok we have to pay rent.
+While our apartment while teaching English in Odessa was paid for by our school, in Bangkok we have to pay rent.
 We rent a one bedroom, 40 square meter apartment in a condo building called Lumpini Place.
 You can read more about our apartment and the area in this post.